Battle of Bakhmut: Capture of Bakhmut and Wagner withdrawal (20 May – early June 2023)

 In their 27 May report, the ISW noted a substantial decrease in Russian offensive activities in and around Bakhmut.
 Hanna Maliar attributed this to Russian forces performing relief in place operations to cover Wagner withdrawals.
 They also noted failed Russian attacks against the suburbs of Khromove and Predtechyne and that there was no change to the status of the reported Ukrainian-controlled strip in the city's southwestern outskirts.
 The ISW further assessed that the 31st Guards Air Assault Brigade had recently been sent to Bakhmut to cover Russian flanks.
 The British Ministry of Defence and the ISW both assessed that the unit supplanting Wagner was the 132nd Separate Guard Motorized Rifle Brigade of the DNR's 1st Army Corps, reflecting Russia's attempts to have the city be incorporated into the DPR.
 The ISW also speculated that Russia would redirect their forces from Bakhmut to the Avdiivka-Donetsk front.

-Prigozhin said on 28 May that regular Russian forces where performing relief operations, and that the full withdrawal of Wagner forces would not take place until 5 June.
+Prigozhin said on 28 May that regular Russian forces were performing relief operations, and that the full withdrawal of Wagner forces would not take place until 5 June.
 The rate of Russian assaults remained low, with only two reported attacks against the suburbs of Orikhovo-Vasylivka and Ivanivske, both of which were unsuccessful.
 Ukrainian Colonel Serhiy Cherevaty reported one instance of fighting near Bakhmut and published geolocated footage that indicated that Russian forces had made marginal gains west of Klishchiivka.

 On 29 May, the ISW reported only one unsuccessful attack against Orikhovo-Vasylivka and stated that Russia's 106th Guards Airborne Division had been sent to reinforce the northern flank.
 Both armies were less active in offensive operations in the Bakhmut direction on 30 May.
 The ISW reported more unsuccessful Russian attacks against Orikhovo-Vasylivka, Bila Hora, Khromove, Ivanivske and Klishchiivka on 31 May.
 It also noted that the DPR's 1st "Wolves" Sabotage and Reconnaissance Brigade were active in Zaliznianske.
 They further assessed that Russia was cycling the DPR irregulars out of the Avdiivka-Donetsk front to be replaced by regular Russian forces in Bakhmut which, in turn, were to be sent to Avdiivka.
 Maliar claimed that Ukrainian forces maintained control over the southwestern outskirts and entrance to Bakhmut city.

 By 1 June, only 90 Wagner personnel remained within the city.
 Meanwhile, Russian attacks against Orikhovo-Vasylivka and Bila Hora remained unsuccessful.
 Ukrainian Colonel Serhiy Cherevaty claimed that Russian units did not participate in Wagner's attrition style of warfare, and instead were using defensive tactics.